Register your company in Hong Kong with our Special Anniversary discount!

 Financial Statements

-The financial statements must adhere to the Hong Kong Financial Reporting Standards (HKFRS) established by the Hong Kong Institute of Certified Public Accountants (HKICPA).
-Additionally, these financial statements must be audited.
-This ensures that financial reporting across companies is standardized, transparent, and comparable.
+Financial statements must comply with the Hong Kong Financial Reporting Standards (HKFRS), issued by the Hong Kong Institute of Certified Public Accountants (HKICPA).

 Businesses must record transactions in the general ledger, which should be categorized into specific accounts.
 This detailed record must adhere to specific standards and must comprise the following elements: